 For a casual lunch or dinner, we enjoyed going to a little three-table place called Emy’s Way.
 Yes, it’s small, but Emy is as entertaining as the food is good.
 My favorite dish is their pesto alla Genovese (pasta with pesto, pecorino cheese, and pine nuts), a regional favorite that does not have anchovies.

 Getting inspired to plan a trip to beautiful Italy?
-Make sure to check out our Italy Travel Planning Guide!
+Make sure to check out our Italy Travel Planner!

 Tips for hiking Cinque Terre